inabikarilibrary/inalib/inapedia/players/german/haku.md

 # Haku

 Haku is a German :de: player, maining all 3 playstyles.
+He is one of the few remaining Side Nomash players.
-He is a well known content creator within the competitive scene.
+He is also a well known content creator within the competitive scene.

 ## Achievements